flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-34411A/Keysight-34411A.md

 multimeter.disconnect()
 ```

-Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name or address of your Keysight 34411A Multimeter.
+Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name or address of your Keysight (Agilent) 34411A Multimeter.

 </TabItem>
 </Tabs>